enso-org/enso/doc/design/syntax/syntax.md

    affect the performance.
 Again, consider Haskell here.
 Changing `func2 a = func1 a` to `func2 = func1`
    [can affect performance](https://gitlab.haskell.org/ghc/ghc/issues/8099)
-   which it makes Haskell programs very hard to reason about.
+   which makes Haskell programs very hard to reason about.
 7. **Guidance is better than on-boarding.**
    In particular, it should provide guidance regarding possible next steps and human readable error messages.